Last updated: 2026-05-27 Effective: 2026-07-06

 Publisher: Skyline Trail Computing LLC (Colorado, USA) App: Veganalysis (iOS; Android planned) Contact: legal@skylinetrailcomputing.com · GitHub Issues: https://github.com/skylinetrailcomputing/veganalysis-legal/issues

 Veganalysis is a barcode-scanning app that identifies likely non-vegan ingredients in packaged products.
-It runs on your device, holds no account, and Skyline Trail Computing collects nothing about you, your scans, your usage, or your device.
-There is no analytics SDK, no telemetry, no advertising, no in-app purchases.
+It runs on your device, holds no account, and Skyline Trail Computing does not receive, store, or control personal information from your use of Veganalysis.
+There is no analytics SDK, no telemetry, no advertising, and no in-app purchases.
+Skyline does not sell or share personal information for targeted advertising and does not use personal information for advertising, analytics, profiling, or monetization.

-When the app needs to look up a product it does not already have on your device, it sends the product’s barcode to Open Food Facts, a non-profit open-data project.
-Open Food Facts therefore sees that someone (your IP address, the request timing) asked about that barcode.
-Open Food Facts is a separate organization with its own privacy practices: https://world.openfoodfacts.org/.
+When the app needs to look up a product it does not already have on your device, the app causes your device to send the product’s barcode directly to Open Food Facts, a non-profit open-data project.
+Open Food Facts receives that request directly from your device — including its source IP address and the request timing — and operates under its own privacy practices: https://world.openfoodfacts.org/.
+Skyline does not receive that request and does not control what Open Food Facts does with it.

-That outbound Open Food Facts call is the only data plane Veganalysis initiates on its own.
+That direct outbound call to Open Food Facts is the only data plane the app initiates on its own.
 There is one additional path, user-initiated only, described next.

 Veganalysis includes two in-app features that let you compose and send a message to Skyline Trail Computing through your own email client: “Send Feedback” (which packages scans you have flagged in-app into a feedback bundle) and “Report a Problem” (a free-text draft for general app problems, with no attached scan data).
-In both cases, the contents you compose are received by us via your email client.
+In both cases, the contents you compose are received by Skyline through its legal/support email account via your own email client; the message may be reviewed by Skyline personnel or by service providers assisting Skyline with support.
 This is voluntary and user-initiated; no other data is collected.

 The “Send Feedback” bundle contains only the scans you have flagged in-app (either to report a verdict you disagree with, or to attach a barcode for a product you scanned via the OCR fallback).
 Camera frames, location, device identifiers, account information, and product images are never included.
 You see the email — including the JSON attachment — in your own mail composer before sending; you can edit, attach, or discard at will.
 Nothing is sent automatically, in the background, or without your explicit Send action in your mail client.